FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

-During a simulation run, the Conveyor gets an item and as soon as it gets an item it starts moving and after moving it waits delay amount of time before the next move.
-It moves until the first item reaches the other end of the belt.
-If item is not taken out by a dest_npde, then conveyor will be in "BLOCKED_STATE".
+During a simulation run, once the conveyor receives the first item, it transitions into MOVING_STATE and begins advancing items at every delay interval.
+The conveyor continues this movement until the first item reaches the destination end.
+If the destination node does not retrieve the item, the conveyor stalls and enters one of the following states: STALLED_ACCUMULATING_STATE: for accumulating conveyors or STALLED_NONACCUMULATING_STATE: for non-accumulating conveyors.
+The movement resumes only after the front item is removed by the destination node.

 During its operation, the source transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase.